 Sarmad tells us about the transition from ONCAMPUS to MBBS

-During his Medicine Undergraduate Foundation programme at ONCAMPUS UK North, Sarmad saw how much emphasis the University of Central Lancashire puts on student wellbeing and this resonated with him as a student on a rigorous course, thousands of kilometers away from family and friends.
+During his Medicine Undergraduate Foundation programme at ONCAMPUS UK North, Sarmad saw how much emphasis the University of Central Lancashire puts on student wellbeing and this resonated with him as a student on a rigorous course, thousands of kilometres away from family and friends.

 Before I came to UCLan and ONCAMPUS (the foundation programme) I had just stopped playing football full-time.
 I didn’t see myself being given the opportunity to study in a reputable medical school.
 Therefore, once I was given the opportunity I have tried to make the most of it as I’m really grateful for this opportunity provided.